Sai-10z/EstateIQ/README.md

-# 🏃 ActiVision AI – Real-Time Human Activity Recognition Using Deep Learning
+# 🏡 EstateIQ – Bangalore House Price Prediction System

-A Flask-based computer vision application that recognizes human activities in real time using a laptop camera.
-The system uses MediaPipe to extract human body landmarks and a trained deep learning model to classify activities through an interactive web interface.
+A Flask-based machine learning web application that predicts house prices in Bangalore using property-related features such as location, total square feet, BHK, and bathrooms.

-The project demonstrates an end-to-end AI workflow including pose estimation, feature extraction, deep learning model training, and real-time inference.
+The project demonstrates a complete end-to-end ML workflow including data preprocessing, feature engineering, regression model evaluation, and deployment through an interactive web interface.

 ---